mbikyaw/mbinfo-figure/README.md

 For example:

     [mbinfo-figure name="actin"] This is main text.
 Figure box will be the left.
+Figure title and description will be taken from the figure page.

+Displaying figure on right:

+    [mbinfo-figure name="actin" position="right"] This is main text.
+Figure box will be the right.

+Change figure description:

+    [mbinfo-figure name="actin"]Use this description instead.[/mbinfo-figure]

 Require attribute: